htang7415/htang7415.github.io/_pages/markdown.md

 ---
 permalink: /markdown/
-title: "Markdown"
+title: "Philosophy"
 author_profile: true
 redirect_from:
   - /md/
   - /markdown.html
 ---

-## Do anything you want to do.
-You only live once.
+## Do anything you like.
+You only live once!